steftsotras/Geo2/README.md

 Representing data with google charts.

-Geolocation based Clustering with Kmeans algorithms with google charts.
+Geolocation based Clustering with Kmeans algorithm shown in google charts.